 For the problem of the different variants of the liturgy s.
 A. Cantera, "Rituales, manuscritos y ediciones del Avesta: Hacia una nueva edición de los textos avésticos de la liturgia larga", Boletín de la Sociedad Española de Iranología 1 (2010) pp.28-42 pdf

-Furthermore, the small variations of the Wsieprad and Widewdad ceremonies are also to be noted.
-The Frauuarane, e.g., is different in the the widewdad and in the Yasna and Wisperad ceremonies.
+Furthermore, the small variations of the Wisperad and Widewdad ceremonies are also to be noted.
+The Frauuarane, e.g., is different in the the Widewdad and in the Yasna and Wisperad ceremonies.
 Therefore, we have to distinguish it in the numbering too.
 Thus the Frauuarane in Y14.4 appears in the Widewdad Sade manuscripts indexed as VS14.1 (the first variant particular of the Widewdad in the 14th chapter).
 However, a search for Y14.4 will show VS14.1 too and vice versa.

 The new numbering, the structure of the ceremonies and the equivalences are presented in this synoptical table

 Note: the conversion of the manuscripts indexed according to the old numbering to the new numbering is in process.
 Don't wonder if you find for a while both systems.
-In any case, since the search shows all the convenient results independently of the numbering used, it shouldn't be a big problem.
+In any case, since the search shows all the convenient results independently of the numbering used, it shouldn't be a big issue.